Gupta-4388/atlan-customer-support-copilot/README.md

 # Customer Support Copilot (Atlan AI Engineer Internship Task)

 ## 📌 Overview

 This repository contains my submission for the **Atlan AI Engineering Internship Challenge**.
-The goal of this task was to build a **Customer Support Copilot** system that can handle ticket classification, knowledge retrieval, and provide a small assistant view for resolving queries.
+The project implements a **Customer Support Copilot** system that can classify tickets, retrieve relevant documentation, and provide an assistant view for resolving queries.

-The implementation demonstrates:
-- Bulk ticket classification with fallback heuristics.
-- A RAG-backed assistant that retrieves answers from ingested documentation.
+### Key Highlights

+- **Bulk Ticket Classification** – Supports multiple tickets at once, with rule-based heuristics as a fallback.
+- **RAG-backed Assistant** – Retrieves answers from ingested documentation; uses LLM generation if an OpenAI API key is available.
+- **Local Persistence** – Chroma DB stores embeddings for efficient retrieval.
+- **Streamlit UI** – Simple interface for interactive exploration.

+### Dual Modes

+- **With OpenAI API key** → LLM-powered classification and answer generation.
-- Local persistence using Chroma DB.
+- **Without API key** → Rule-based classification and local retrieval with Chroma DB.
-- A simple Streamlit UI for interaction.

 ---